-Taxpayer was granted the RSUs while he was a California resident on , .
-He performed services for his employer from the grant date of , through the vesting date of , .
-Thus, a portion of the RSUs is compensation for the performance of personal services in California and must be allocated accordingly.
+Because the Taxpayer performed services for in California between the date of grant and the date of vest for both the and the groups of RSUs, a portion of the RSUs is compensation for the performance of personal services in California and must be sourced accordingly.

 The allocation method used must reflect the extent to which the income is compensation for the performance of personal services in California.
-The most reasonable method of determining the portion of the California source income from the RSUs here appears to be to calculate a ratio of the portion of days the Taxpayer performed services in California: The numerator of the ratio would contain the number of days Taxpayer performed services for in California from , through ; the denominator would contain the total number of days Taxpayer performed services for worldwide from , through the date the RSUs vested,
+The most reasonable method of determining the portion of the California source income from the RSUs here appears to be to calculate a ratio of the portion of days Taxpayer performed services in California.
+For the